How To Grease Tie Rod Ends

 So, if you want to try and breath a little bit of life into those sealed tie rod ends we offer a Grease Gun Combo which contains all the tools used in this how-to.
 To see another suspension maintenance project take a look at our how-to about greasing ball joints without a zerk fitting.

-Has anyone tried this method and noticed a difference in the performance of their vehicle?
+Has anyone used this method to grease a sealed tie rod end?
 Are there any helpful tips and tricks that you’ve discovered?
-Please leave any comments or questions in the comments section below and let us hear about it.
+If you have any questions leave them in the comments section below or contact the customer service experts at suspension.com.
 Good luck!